LogtalkDotOrg/logtalk3/manuals/_sources/libraries/timeout.rst.txt

-The ``timeout`` object provides a portable abstraction over calling a goal deterministically with a time limit as made available in some form by some of the supported backend Prolog systems (B-Prolog, ECLiPSe, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).
+The ``timeout`` object provides a portable abstraction over calling a goal deterministically with a time limit as made available in some form by some of the supported backend Prolog systems (B-Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).

 For better performance, compile calls to this library meta-predicates